kubotal/kad-doc/kad/docs/getting-started/15-a-first-deployment.md

 > `yq` is a small filter tool to handle json and yaml format

-For the deployment process, KAD also creates a FluxCD `helmRelease` object.
+For the deployment process, KAD also creates a FluxCD `helmRepositories` object.
 Note the name of this object, as it ensures uniqueness when two deployments require the same helmRepository with identical characteristics.

 ```